abpframework/abp/docs/en/Features.md

 * First feature, named `MyApp.PdfReporting`, is a `boolean` feature with `false` as the default value.
 * Second feature, named `MyApp.MaxProductCount`, is a numeric feature with `10` as the default value.

+Default value is used if there is no other value set for the current user/tenant.

 ### Other Feature Properties

 While these minimal definitions are enough to make the feature system working, you can specify the **optional properties** for the features;